 Choosing your blog topic can be so hard!
 There are so many options.
 You can blog about almost anything.
 But that makes it so tricky to decide on the right niche.
-Read on to discover how to choose the right niche for your blog – and whether you really need a one at all!
+Read on to discover how to choose the right niche for your blog – and whether you really need one at all!

 What is a niche anyway?

 Before we talk about how to choose the right niche for your blog, let’s just back up a little and look at what exactly a niche is.
-A niche is basically the topic of your blog – the main subject you right about.
+A niche is basically the topic of your blog – the main subject you write about.
 A niche can be big and broad covering many topics like ‘lifestyle’ or ‘parenting’, or small and very specific, like ‘vegan and gluten free baking’ or ‘travel for families on a budget’.

 Does my blog really need a niche?